 Sun Gods - Mesopotamia - India & China - Zeus & YHWH

 It was impossible to imagine our spatial reality throughout most of history.
-Practical, observable reality -- the table that seems to be still yet's in fact whirling through the universe -- understandably got in the way.
+Practical, observable reality — the table in front of us, that seems to be still yet is in fact whirling through the universe — understandably got in the way.
 Only a dreamer, or a very shrewd astronomer (like Aristarchus or Anaxagoras) could imagine that the table wasn't in fact still.
 You would almost have to be slightly insane to think that things were anything but what they seemed.
 Little from 100,000 BC to 1500 AD pointed to the hurtling, crazy, spinning combination of mass, gravity, particles, waves, and energy that we're beginning to understand today.

-We may have imagined Apollo rocketing his chariot through the sky, or a God deep in the Heavens, yet these notions were difficult to maintain -- at least literally -- once we could actually see further.
+We imagined Apollo rocketing his chariot through the sky, and a God deep in the Heavens.
+Yet these notions were difficult to maintain — at least literally — once we could actually see further.

 Micromégas traversed the Milky Way in a short time; and I am obliged to confess that he never saw, beyond the stars with which it is thickly sown, that beautiful celestial empyrean which the illustrious parson, Derham, boasts of having discovered at the end of his telescope.
 Not that I would for a moment suggest Mr. Derham mistook what he saw; Heaven forbid!
 But Micromegas was on the spot, he is an accurate observer, and I have no wish to contradict anybody.

 Nor did we have microscopes to see what our bodies and the objects around us are made of.
 Around 400 BC Democritus speculated that everything's made of atoms, tiny indivisible parts.
 Yet without an electron microscope how could he test this idea?
-How could he have imagined an electron different from a neutron -- let alone the strange world of subatomic particles?
+How could he have imagined an electron different from a neutron — let alone the strange world of subatomic physics?